AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 Next we will move on to describe the standard mathematical functions that can be applied to scalar valued functions.
-These encompass most of the standard functions that can be found in python or C math libraries, such as sin, cos, tan etc. All of these functions are stored inside the VectorFunctions module(which we have imported as vf), and can be called as shown below.
-A complete list of functions is given in the table below (ADD IN THE TABLE).
+These encompass most of the standard functions that can be found in python or C math libraries, such as sin, cos, tan etc. All of these functions are stored inside the VectorFunctions module (which we have imported as :code:`vf`), and can be called as shown below.
+A complete list of functions is given in the table below.

 .. code-block:: python